gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-08-01-psa-internet-archive-glitch-deletes-years-of-user-data-and-accounts.md

 ![PNG](https://cdn.gingerbeardman.com/images/posts/internet-archive-glitch.png "“(your data) cannot be restored and, for the last time, the old user name is no longer available.”")
 {:.tofigure}

+## Update

+After the second submission of this post by somebody else hit the Hacker News homepage I received an email say that they had "figured a workaround" (their choice of word) and restored my username, which in turn relinked my old favorites.
+This miracle contradicts the message shown above there they are pretty clear that it was not possible.

+So this means there's still a bunch of data missing, as detailed above.
+I suspect this was a one off workaround and that they're not doing it for everybody affected.
+YMMV.
+It wasn't my intention to try and force action by publicising this event, but it does seem to have had that effect.

 ----